 Dependents and children of another eligible adult individual may enroll under the same conditions that apply to dependents and children of employees.

-In order to establish that the criteria have been met, the Employer will require the employee and other eligible adult individual to sign an affidavit setting forth the facts that constitute compliance with those requirements.
+In order to establish that the criteria have been met, the Employer will require the employee to sign an affidavit setting forth the facts that constitute compliance with those requirements.